statechannels/go-nitro/docs/faqs.md

 ## What is Nitro Protocol?

 Nitro protocol is a state of the art state channel protocol which is focussed on security, performance and extensibility.
-It has been developed over several years of research: the first version was announced in a whitepaper in 2019, and v2 is described in a second paper.
+It has been developed over several [years of research](./research-papers.md).

-One of the key features of Nitro are _virtual_ channels, where peers can setup a direct connection with each other entirely off-chain.
+One of the key features of Nitro are [_virtual_ channels](./protocol-tutorial/0060-funding-a-channel.md#fund-virtually), where peers can setup a direct connection with each other entirely off-chain.

 ## How is it implemented?

-The on-chain components of Nitro protocol are implemented in solidity, and are published alongside lightweight off-chain support in Typescript in the npm package @statechannels/nitro-protocol.
+The on-chain components of Nitro protocol are implemented in solidity, and are published alongside lightweight off-chain support in Typescript in the npm package [@statechannels/nitro-protocol](https://www.npmjs.com/package/@statechannels/nitro-protocol).

-The off-chain component of the protocol are implemented in `go-nitro`, a reference client for Nitro Protocol v2.
+The off-chain component of the protocol are implemented in [`go-nitro`](https://pkg.go.dev/github.com/statechannels/go-nitro), a reference client for Nitro Protocol.

 ## Where is it being used?

-The maintainers of `nitro-protocol` and `go-nitro` are working towards integrating the system into the Filecoin Retrieval Market.
+The maintainers of `nitro-protocol` and `go-nitro` are working towards integrating the system into the [Filecoin Retrieval Market](https://retrieval.market/) and the [Filecoin Virtual Machine](https://fvm.filecoin.io/).

 ## How can I find out more?